 Christa Charlotte Mayer, Masterpieces of Western Textiles from The Art Institute of Chicago, exh. cat.
 (Art Institute of Chicago, 1969), 12-13, pl.
 1.

 Virginia Churchill Bath, Embroidery Masterworks: Classic Patterns and Techniques for Contemporary Application (Henry Regnery Company, 1972), color pl.
 1 and pp. 1-4.

-Richard Townsend with Elizabeth Pope, Indian Art of the Americas at The Art Institute of Chicago (The Art Institute of Chicago with Yale University Press, 2016), pp. 284, cat 226.
+Richard Townsend with Elizabeth Pope, Indian Art of the Americas at The Art Institute of Chicago (Chicago: Art Institute of Chicago with Yale University Press, 2016), 284, cat 226.

 Art Institute of Chicago, Peruvian Garment Embroideries, Jan.
 20-April 1, 1932, no cat.

 Art Institute of Chicago, Masterpieces of Western Textiles, Jan.
 25-Mar.
 2, 1969.

 Art Institute of Chicago, Mexican, Central, and South American Textiles: A Living Legacy, Oct.
 28, 1992-Jan.
 17, 1993.

 Art Institute of Chicago, Department of African and Amerindian Art, Aug.
 24-Dec.
 8, 2004.

 Unknown owner, by 1932 [loaned to 1932 exhibition at AIC, see Bennett 1932, fig. 1].
 Heeramaneck Galleries [Nasli and Alice Heeramaneck], NY, by 1954 [referenced in Bird and Bellinger 1954, 39 and 29-30 (not illustrated); incoming Receipt RX2532 dated May 20, 1958 in curatorial file]; sold to the Art Institute of Chicago, 1958.